Wyydra/Moa/APP.md

 * Play native audio for each word or sentence.
 * Practice by repeating out loud and comparing recordings.

+### ✏️ Dictation Mode

+* Listen to audio and write what you hear using handwriting input.
+* Automatic handwriting recognition converts your writing to text in real-time.
+* Get instant feedback on spelling and accuracy.
+* Combines listening comprehension with writing practice.

 ### 📤 Share & Discover

 * Scan QR codes to instantly receive decks from friends or teachers.